what3words/w3w-swift-components/Documentation/map.md

 The first is the location, this can be a what3words address as a `String`, or a `W3WSuggestion`, `W3WSquare`, or a `CLLocatioinCorrdinate2D`.

-Note that if you pass in a `String`, or `W3WSuggestion`, a call to `convertToCoordinates` will be made automatically to get the coordinates, and this will count towards your acount quota.
+Note that if you pass in a `String`, or `W3WSuggestion`, a call to `convertToCoordinates` will be made automatically to get the coordinates, and this will count towards your account quota.
 This parameter can also be an array of any of the above mentioned types.

 The second optional parameter is called `camera` and it indicates how to move the map view.
 The choices are: